 Arrival is the most recent automotive company to established a presence in York County, opening its first U.S. based microfactory in Rock Hill.
 The company’s new operations will initially focus on building electric buses.
 Arrival expects to start production by the second quarter of 2022.

 |York County||Labor Shed||U.S.|

 Home to two research institutions and 16 technical colleges, the Charlotte region and South Carolina offer a wealth of training programs and industry resources.

 York Technical College Center for Advanced Manufacturing

 York Technical College degree programs and corporate and continuing education in various fields that support the advanced manufacturing and transportation equipment industry including Industrial Maintenance, Machine Tool, Engineering, and Information Technology.

-York Technical College in Rock Hill is home to the Okuma Technology Institute, a partnership with Okuma America.
-The Institute offers hands-on training in CNC machining practices to York Tech students, Okuma distributors, and customers using Okuma machines and tools.
-Students from across the country, and the world, come to Rock Hill to train on Okuma CNC machines, including industry leaders such as Rolls Royce, Boeing, Siemens, General Motors, John Deere and Harley-Davidson.
-Courses offered at the Institute include CNC Operation and Programming, Electrical and Mechanical Maintenance.
+York Technical College also offers hands-on training in CNC machining practices to York Tech students, distributors, and customers using CNC machines and tools.
+Students from across the country, and the world, come to Rock Hill to train on CNC machines, including industry leaders such as Rolls Royce, Boeing, Siemens, General Motors, John Deere and Harley-Davidson.
+Courses offered include CNC Operation and Programming, Electrical and Mechanical Maintenance.